shivsharan10/AAVE-Interest-Lottery/README.md

 Let's take the DAI transferred from each individual ticket purchaser and deposit it immmediately into the AAVE lending pool.

 ## Ticket Interest
-A. In the purchase method, deposit the DAI transferred from the user's account into the AAVE pool.
+A. In the purchase method, deposit the DAI transferred from the user's account into the AAVE pool. <br/>
 B. In the previous stage you moved the DAI from the user to the lottery contract.
-Now you will need to approve the lottey contract's dai to be spent by the pool before you can call deposit.
+Now you will need to approve the lottey contract's dai to be spent by the pool before you can call deposit.<br/>
-C. After you approve it, call deposit on the pool with onBehalfOf set as the lottery contract address and 0 set as the referral code.
+C. After you approve it, call deposit on the pool with onBehalfOf set as the lottery contract address and 0 set as the referral code.<br/>

 # 4. Picking a Winner